Abdullah-AYP/wcf-scout-2026/README.md

 - Accent-insensitive search, so users can type plain letters and still find accented FIFA names.
 - Football-name aliases for common names that FIFA stores as full legal names, for example `vitinha` finds `Vitor Machado Ferreira`.
 - Light and dark mode.
-- Footer links for Abdullah Yousuf's LinkedIn and GitHub.

 ## How It Works